 1969 Top Ten Pop Countdown Podcast

-Woodstock galvanizes the Boomer-Hippie counterculture while men walk on the moon and Black artists score the top two songs of the year for the first time ever.
+Woodstock galvanizes the Boomer-Hippie counterculture as men walk on the moon, Bubblegum and Doomsday Folk triumph and Black acts score the year’s top 2 songs.

 Welcome to the Chartcrush Top Ten Countdown Show.
 I’m your host, Christopher Verdesi.
 Every week on Chartcrush, we dive deep into a year in pop music and count down the top ten songs according to our recap of the weekly pop charts published at the time in the music industry’s leading trade publication, Billboard magazine.
 This week on Chartcrush, we’re setting our sights on 1969: an empowering year for Americans of all backgrounds.